taijiweb/domcom/doc/api-reference.md

 ***********************************************************

-### 内置部件
+### builtin components

-  Domcom预定义了一组内置部件，包括combo, dialog, triangle, autoWidthEdit, accordion等。这些部件主要起演示作用，实际项目中请视情况选用。从这些实例可以看到，在Domcom框架下，要扩充新的部件是非常简单的。
+  Domcom predefined some builtin compnents, including combo, dialog, triangle, autoWidthEdit, accordion, etc. These components existed mainly to demonstrate extending domcom.
+From the samples we can find it is very simple to extend or combine the components under the domcom framework.

-#### 子文件夹路径: domcom/src/builtins/
+#### subfolder: domcom/src/builtins/